 “This above all else, to thine own self be true.”

-This famous quote from Shakespeare’s Hamlet can be found on inspirational signs and jewelry, or tattooed in ornate script on twenty-something bodies.
+This quote from Shakespeare’s Hamlet can be found on inspirational signs and jewelry, or tattooed ion twenty-something bodies.
 At face value, it seems like good advice.
 We should live with integrity, be ourselves and strive for authenticity.

-Fair warning: You may not like what I’m about to say.
+You may not like what I’m about to say.
 You might even think I’m being a bit ungracious.
 But “being true to yourself” often takes a hard turn towards narcissism and selfishness.
 In some cases, being true to yourself can even be at odds with a healthy Christian life.
-Here’s what I mean …
+Here’s what I mean.

 The idea of “being true to yourself” is frequently used to justify all kinds of decisions that hurt other people.
 I’ve seen people leave their spouses or quit jobs that support their children under the excuse of “being true to yourself.”